uchicago-cs/cmsc22000/website/content/labs/lab5.md

 * Write at least one test case for each of `segment_new`, `segment_init`, `segment_free`.
 You may find it helpful to look at similar tests in `test_point.c` and `test_polygon.c`.
 * We already had some tests for `segment_intersect` in `test_point.c`. *Refactor* them into `test_segment.c`, and make sure they're in the correct test suite!
-* Write test cases for `on_segment` and `orientation`.
+* Write test cases for `on_segment` and `point_orientation` (previously known as `orientation`).
 For these test cases, remember that you should have as much *coverage* as possible: your test cases should cover as many outcomes (and as many flows of execution through the individual function) as possible.

   Note: Remember that, in Lab 2, you had the option of moving these functions to `segment.c`, or to keep them in `point.c` (and exposing them through `point.h`).
 In the code we've provided, `on_segment` has been moved to the segment module, and `orientation` has been kept in the point module (and both have been added to their respective module's header file).